November 7, 2018

 England Rugby and Premiership Rugby have joined forces with Project Rugby, a grassroots project designed to increase participation in under-represented communities.

-Project Rugby will specifically engage Black, Asian & Minority Ethnic people, people from low socio-economic backgrounds and disabled people, aged 14-24 with rugby union.
+Project Rugby will specifically engage people from diverse ethnic communities, people from low socio-economic backgrounds and disabled people, aged 14-24 with rugby union.

 An opportunity is available to roll this project out in communities within Cumbria, with support from Professional Rugby Team Newcastle Falcons who will provide professional level coaching, delivering an introduction to rugby whilst promoting regular exercise and healthy living.